mattermost/docs/source/collaborate/chat-with-copilot.rst

 1. In a channel with unread messages, scroll to the **New Messages** cutoff, select **Ask AI**, and then select **Summarize new messages**.
 2. The channel summary is generated in the Copilot pane, and only you can view the summary.

-You can switch between multiple bots if configured by selecting it in the top of the dropdown menu.
+You can switch between multiple bots (if configured) by selecting them in the dropdown menu.

 .. image:: ../images/Unread-Channel-Messages-Summarization-Updated-4-3.gif
   :alt: Quickly summarize new messages, find action opens, and seek out unanswered questions with your Copilot.